tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.SqlServer/Wiki.md

 ### Blazor Sample
 Set docker-compose.csproj as startup project in Kafka.DotNet.InsideOut.sln.

-Initial run takes a few minutes until all containers are up and running.
+The initial run takes a few minutes until all containers are up and running.

 ### Nuget
 ```